Genocs/genocs-library-docs/content/en/dotnet-templates/general/project-structure/index.md

 toc: true
 ---

-Genocs Library's .NET WebApi Boilerplate is based on Clean Architecture.
+Genocs Library's .NET Microservice Template is based on Clean Architecture.
 In other words, Onion / Hexagonal Architecture.
 [Read about the advantages and principles of Onion Architecture here →](https://blog.genos.com/blog/onion-architecture-in-aspnet-core/)

 ## General Structure